outdoteth/caviar-private-pools/README.md

 # Caviar Private Pools

 A private pool is a an NFT AMM controlled by a single owner.
 Each private pool is highly customizable with concentrated liquidity, custom fee rates, stolen NFT filtering, custom NFT weightings, royalty support, and flash loans.
 Liquidity providers deposit NFTs and ETH into these pools to enable trading.
 Docs are available [here](https://docs.caviar.sh/technical-reference/custom-pools).
+And a demo is available on [beta.goerli.caviar.sh](https://beta.goerli.caviar.sh/).

 ## Getting started